Hixie/isd/servers/src/systems-server/README.md

 the asset in question).

-The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg and mass flow rate in kg/ms, the asset's rough diameter in meters, the asset's name (if any; this is often the empty string), the asset's class ID, the class' icon name, a class name (brief description of the object, e.g. "star", "planet", "ship"), and a longer description of the object.
+The `<properties>` are the owner dynasty ID (zero for unowned assets), the asset's mass in kg and mass flow rate in kg/ms, the asset's size (rough diameter in meters), the asset's name (if any; this is often the empty string), the asset's class ID, the class' icon name, a class name (brief description of the object, e.g. "star", "planet", "ship"), and a longer description of the object.
 The icon, class name, and description are the same as the asset class icon, name, and description, if the asset class is known.